Steve-Tech/Blog/_posts/2023-09-03-proxmox-lxc-sriov-nic.md

 # lxc.net.0.mtu: 9000  # Enable Jumbo Frames, doesn't work on my NIC
 ```

-Depending if you've already got a network interface in the container, you may need to change the `lxc.net.0` to `lxc.net.1` or higher.
+Depending on if you've already got a network interface in the container, you may need to change the `lxc.net.0` to `lxc.net.1` or higher.
 Then you can start the container and your interface should show up in the container's `ip a`:

 ```text
 root@lancache:~# ip a